rguides

 The grammar of graphics approach translates statistical concepts into visuals more naturally than matplotlib or seaborn.

-Tidyverse Workflow
+Tidyverse workflow

 The tidyverse provides a consistent, readable data analysis workflow: